Top 5 Financing Options for Retail Business Owners

 - No collateral needed

-- 6-month to 24-month term length
+- Six- to 24-month term length

 3. Equipment Financing for Retailers

-Equipment purchases can range from a computer and point-of-sale software to restaurant kitchen appliances.
+Equipment purchases can range from a computer and point-of-sale (POS) software to restaurant kitchen appliances.
 An equipment financing loan can pay for 100% of the cost upfront and break the expenses down into manageable monthly payments.

 The core benefit is the ability to borrow up to 100% value of the equipment, which makes investing in new equipment possible with minimal paperwork.
-Since the equipment you're buying serves as the collateral, you can get approved even with bad credit.
+Since the equipment you’re buying serves as collateral, you can get approved even with bad credit.

 Best suited for:

-Financing any type of equipment needed for your business, regardless of your personal credit score.
+Purchasing equipment needed for your business, regardless of your personal credit score.

 Equipment loans at a glance: